 Is Methylisothiazolinone Safe?

-Methylisothiazolinone has several potentially negative side effects.
+Methylisothiazolinone has several possible negative side effects.
 Allergies to methylisothiazolinone are among some of the most common allergic reactions from cosmetic products (source).
-Those with an allergy to MI may experience contact allergy symptoms including skin irritation and dermatitis.
+In addition, those with an allergy to MI may experience contact allergy symptoms including skin irritation and dermatitis.

-Because of skin sensitization concerns, both the EU Scientific Committee on Consumer Safety and Canada Health have deemed the product unsafe, and have subsequently banned its use in leave-on products (such as lotions or sunscreens).
+Because of skin trigger concerns, both the EU Scientific Committee on Consumer Safety and Canada Health have deemed the product unsafe, and have subsequently banned its use in leave-on products (such as lotions or sun protection).
 Additionally, they have limited its use in rinse-off products, stating concentrations of methylisothiazolinone greater than 0.0015% are not permitted.
 Furthermore, the European Chemical Agency defines methylisothiazolinone as a skin sensitizer.

 Methylisothiazolinone Side Effects

 - Weight gain

 - Contact dermatitis and other skin reactions

 - Chemical burns

 - Hair dye and other hair treatment products